 Malnourishment in children is one of the most distressing conditions in the world.
 The condition affects the growth of children to extreme levels.
 Studies reveal that starving children suffer from malnourishment that may lead to abnormal growth rates.
 It is difficult to detect and classify abnormal growth rates without proper tools.
 Analyzing growth needs application of the right tool to detect the slightest of abnormalities.
 A growth chart is one of the tools that analyzes and determines whether children are growing normally.
 It is valuable for nurses to have the capacity of analyzing growth charts as one of their skills in health care.
-This essay explains an analysis of three pediatric patients under the age of eight years (Centers for Disease Control and Prevention, 2009).
+This essay explains an analysis of three pediatric patients under the age of eight years.

 The growth chart for the child is healthy.
 The child’s stature is about 93cm at 2 years of age and rises to about 140 cm at 9 years.
 This is healthy for children at his age.
 The corresponding growth charts on the CDC website for 2 to 20 year boys reveal similarity with the growth curve of the boy.
 The CDC chart indicates that he should be about 139 at 8 years old.
-However, he is 136cm, and this indicates a slight difference (Centers for Disease Control and Prevention, 2009).
+However, he is 136cm, and this indicates a slight difference.
 However, the deviation is not large to indicate abnormality.
 The clinical growth chart for this child is the stature for age and weight percentiles for boys between 2 and 20 years.
 The chart is indicating healthy growth.
 There is no chart indicating abnormal growth for the children.
 The child is very tall, and the health risks associated with this could be Marfan syndrome.
-This syndrome affects the heart and blood vessels (Mayo Clinic, 2013).
+This syndrome affects the heart and blood vessels.